-The test weight of the vehicle is measured using an Intercomp Model SW 8800 scale at each of the four wheels.
+The test weight of the vehicle is measured at each of the four wheels.
 The vehicle is weighed with all test equipment installed including the driver dummy.
 The front and rear axle weights are used to determine the longitudinal position of the center of gravity for the test vehicle.